 • Division Assurance Survey, observational and work experience reports, program portfolios, student engagement in class, out of class extracurricular activities, students referencing out of class experiences on assessments, students' interest, and curiosity regarding scientific inquiry.
-We would also garner feedback from our community partners.

 Outcome: Provide a learning environment that supports success for all students.